marco-c/mozilla-se-research-ideas-and-docs/docs/Bugzilla.md

 ## Needinfo
 The needinfo? flag can be used to request more information from one of the actors involved in Bugzilla.
 E.g. a developer might request more information from the reporter of a bug, or a release manager might ask something to a developer.

+## Link between bugs and commits
+When a patch lands for a given bug, an automated bot submits a comment to the bug to note the commits that landed.
+See the VCS.md file for the opposite link (commit -> bug).